How to Make a Resume for the Common App

 Tips for Creating a Strong College Resume

-• Use action verbs like “led,” “organized,” or “achieved” to create strong descriptions
+• Use strong action verbs like “led,” “organized,” or “developed”

 Do you have questions about the college search and application process?
 We help students and families through the entire college planning journey – from search, applications and essays to interview prep, financial aid consultation and final school selection.